 - Preheat the oven to 350°F/175°C (fan oven 330°F/165°C) and line two baking sheets with parchment paper.
 Set aside.

-- Scoop 2 tbsp (about 55g) of cookie dough per cookie onto the prepared baking sheets, 4-inch (10cm) apart, and flatten to about ½ inch thickness.
+- Scoop 2 tablespoon (about 55g) of cookie dough per cookie onto the prepared baking sheets, 4-inch (10cm) apart, and flatten to about ½ inch thickness.
 Bake one sheet at a time for about 12-13 minutes or until the edges are set and browned, and the top looks matt and dry.
 Remove the cookies from the oven and let cool for about 5 minutes until they are firm enough to move them.
 Then transfer to a cooling rack and let cool completely.
 Once the cookies are cooled, prepare the frosting.

 - In a large mixing bowl, mix the butter on medium-high speed until soft and creamy, about 2 minutes.
 Then add the cream cheese and mix additional 1-2 minutes until well combined and no lumps remain.
 Mix in vanilla and powdered sugar until creamy, about 1-2 minutes.
 Fill the cookies with the cream cheese filling and serve.
 Store in an airtight container in the fridge for up to 2 days.**